Basil-KB/PARKING-LOT-RESERVATION/README.md

 The application runs at `http://localhost:8080`.
 However, the root URL (`/`) does **not** serve a static homepage or web interface by default since this is a backend REST API application.

 ---
-## API Documentation & Explore the API
+##Explore the API & API Documentation

-Swagger UI documentation is available at:http://localhost:8080/swagger-ui/index.html Use it to explore and test API endpoints interactively.
+5.Swagger UI documentation is available at:http://localhost:8080/swagger-ui/index.html
+Use it to explore and test API endpoints interactively.

 ---